How to obtain pavement licences so you can offer that ‘alfresco’ experience

 During the pandemic the government introduced a so-called ‘Off sales easement’, which allows premises with on-sales only licences to provide off sales to outdoor areas, subject to certain criteria.

 The easement also suspends conditions which might prevent or restrict off sales up to a cut off time to 11pm.
 This measure is continuing until at least the 31st March 2025, and you can find out more here.

 Just like with applications for a new premises licence or a licence variation, your pavement licence is advertised publicly by a notice that you need to display on your licensed premises (commonly placed in a window) and as such, is open to attract representations (objections).
 These can be from members of the public, other businesses and authorities such as environmental health or the police.

 If this is the case, your pavement licence application could end up being heard in front of a licensing committee.

 Or, it could simply be rejected and you will not be able to use the space as planned.

 Like many aspects of licensing within the alcohol and leisure world, different local councils have different policies and procedures.
 Therefore, it is important to check with the local authority before proceeding.

 One of the legislative changes the Government made to help the leisure and hospitality sector in the wake of COVID 19 was the new fast-track pavement licence application process.
-This reduces the consultation period from 28 calendar days to 7 days each, with a fee of £100.
+This reduces the consultation and determination periods to 7 days each, with a fee of £100.

-Although this fast track legislation was initially for 12 months, as outlined in the Business and Planning Act 2020, this is likely to be extended and will now last until September 2022.
+Although this fast track scheme was initially for 12 months, as outlined in the Business and Planning Act 2020, it has been extended until 30 September 2024.